The Mount Pleasant property of Adex contains two distinct deposits under favourable geographic and political conditions.

 Adex Holdings.
 Adex retains 102 contiguous mineral claims over 1,600 hectares in the Mount Pleasant area.
 We hold surface rights to 405 of those hectares, encompassing all facilities of the formerly active (1983–1985) mine.
 Adex has owned the mine property since 1995.

 Infrastructure.
-The Mount Pleasant mine site supports an infrastructure worth approximately $84 million in replacement costs.
-The facilities were installed by previous owners and consist of the following features.
+The Mount Pleasant mine site supports an existing infrastructure that were installed by previous owners and consist of the following features.

 - An all-season access road that leads directly to Trans-Canada Highway 1 via Highway 785.